Fysac/wikispaces-counter/README.md

 An online user counter designed for Wikispaces.

-*Note: this project is not an official Wikispaces product.*
+*Note: This project is not an official Wikispaces product.*

 ## Features
 * Displays number of online users